Regular Labour Market Impact Assessment process for employers from Quebec

 Wage rate

 The wages offered to all TFWs must be consistent with the wage rate paid to Canadians and permanent residents working in the same occupation and geographical area.
-Failure to meet this requirement will result in a negative LMIA decision.
+Failure to meet this requirement will result in a negative Labour Market Impact Assessment (LMIA) decision.

-For more information about wage rates, visit the ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) website (available in French only).
+For more information, visit the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) website (French only).

 Note:

-Employers hiring foreign agricultural workers must consult the specific wages (available in French only) for this sector set by the MIFI.
+Employers hiring foreign agricultural workers must consult current wages (French only) for this sector set by the MIFI.

 Position covered by a collective agreement